-Maple Worksheets
+Maple Worksheets to

-By Harald Pleym
+by Harald Pleym

 This package of worksheets provides a dynamic Maple supplement to the textbook Calculus 6/e, Early Transcendentals-Matrix Version by C. Henry Edwards and David E. Penney.
 The structure of the package is virtually identical to the textbook's table of contents, and the worksheets are intended for use in conjunction with study of the book itself.
 The examples and problems presented here are interactive versions of those in the textbook.
 Hence students and instructors using Maple can change input data and conditions in an example or problem to investigate the resulting changes in step-by-step solutions and accompanying graphs and figures.